Getting Started with GigaSpaces in Kubernetes

 The topics in this section assume basic knowledge of InsightEdge and the data grid.
-If you aren't familiar with the data grid (at minimum), review the contents of the Getting Started section before performing the tasks described here.
+If you aren't familiar with the data grid (at minimum), review the contents of the general Getting Started section before performing the tasks described here.

 This topic describes how to deploy GigaSpaces products in a Kubernetes environment.
 The integration is packaged as a Helm chart.
 You can deploy the full InsightEdge Platform, which includes the data grid, using the Helm chart available in the GigaSpaces Helm repository.

 Before beginning to work with the data grid and InsightEdge, ensure that you have the following installed on your local machine or a VM:

 This topic describes how to do basic and intermediate-level deployment tasks for the data grid and InsightEdge using simple Helm commands.
 You can perform these tasks using a Kubernetes minikube, because you only need a single node.